schoam4/mc_power_med_long/README.md

 # Monte Carlo Power Analysis for Longitudinal Mediation models

+## PLEASE NOTE: APP IS STILL IN DEVELOPMENT AND NOT CURRENTLY FUNCTIONAL

 Shiny App for Monte Carlo Power analysis for Longitudinal Mediation Models